Kitchens and cooking have never been so sexy and exciting, thanks to new technology and design.

 In a similar vein, Eco-Clean liners are a world first from Bosch, offering a highly efficient cleaning system.
 Grease and fat deposits are absorbed into the liners and dispersed around the microscopic ceramic spheres.
 During the cleaning cycle, oxygen is released, burning away deposits absorbed in the liners, to produce an excellent cleaning result.

 If you want the speed of a microwave plus the versatility of an oven, another option is the Combination Microwave Oven.
 Despite their compact dimensions, the Bosch combination microwave ovens feature countless technical innovations.
 The 42-litre oven with integrated microwave features up to 13 cooking methods and a microwave with 900W performance combined with innovative technology for uniform heat distribution.
+With a temperature spectrum ranging from 30°C to 300°C (depending on the model) these ovens can be used the same way as your main oven.
+With the emphasis on healthier cooking styles delivering deliciously tasty food, steam ovens are becoming popular.
+Cooking with steam helps retain vitamins and minerals in fresh food and maintains original colour, shape and consistency.

 Combination cooking combines the use of hot air and steam, and is particularly suitable for preparing roasts, chicken and baked foods such as bread.
 A fan in the back wall of the oven distributes heat evenly inside the cooking compartment.

 A direct connection to a water pipe is not necessary as some of the Bosch steam ovens feature a removable water tank.
+Other new technologies include the infrawave speed oven and the halogen cooker – both boasting cooking times up to 50 percent faster than conventional ovens.

 Stephen Bruce, Fisher & Paykel’s product marketing manager, says the kitchen is more than just a room – it’s the heart and soul of the home.
 “People want kitchen appliances for mid week convenience, and at the weekend their requirements change because of the trend toward eating in, or they may want to treat themselves by creating a masterpiece in the kitchen.”